oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 >
 > &emsp;&emsp;`[ eab, eb1, eb2, eba ]`
 >
-> will be collapsed into a single “step over.”
+> will be collapsed into a single "step over."
 As a result, she will visit the following nodes, in this order:
 >
 > &emsp;&emsp;`[ na1, na2, na3, na4 ]`
 >